cpausmit/Config/backup/README.rst

 Quick Test
 ..........

-To see how this is all working on your system we have a script (make_test)that generates a test directory and a bunch of subdirectories and files.
-The area generated will be /home/test with a bunch a directories and very small files.
+To see how this is all working on your system we have a script (test_backup) that, if run as root, generates a test directory and a bunch of subdirectories and files.
+The area generated will be '/home/test' with a bunch a directories and very small files.

 Full Installation
 .................

+  cd Config/backup
+  ./install.sh /backup /home

 Configurations
 --------------